zarqman/fluent-plugin-syslog-tls/docs/configuration.md

 ### ca_cert

-Whether and how to verify the server's TLS certificate.
+Whether and how to verify the server's TLS certificate signing chain.
 Examples:
 * ca_cert system - Default; use the system CA certificate store (which must then be configured correctly)
 * ca_cert false - Disable verification; not recommended
 * ca_cert /path/to/file - A path+filename to a single CA file
 * ca_cert /path/to/dir/ - A directory of CA files (in format that OpenSSL can parse); must end with /

+### verify_cert_name

+Whether to verify that the server's cert matches `host`.
+Enabled by default (except when `ca_cert false`).
+Recommended; helps prevent MitM attacks.
+Example: `true`

 ### token